silverbulletmd/silverbullet/README.md

 Check out the [instructions](https://silverbullet.md/Install).

 ## Developing SilverBullet
 SilverBullet's frontend is written in [TypeScript](https://www.typescriptlang.org/) and built on top of the excellent [CodeMirror 6](https://codemirror.net/) editor component.
 Additional UI is built using [Preact](https://preactjs.com).
-[ESBuild](https://esbuild.github.io)) running through Deno is used to build both the front-end.
+[ESBuild](https://esbuild.github.io) is used to build the frontend.

 The server backend is written in Go.